6 Spa Trends Worth Travelling For

-From indigenous ingredients to of-the-place healing traditions, Four Seasons Hotels and Resorts offers wellness experiences you won't find anywhere else on earth.
+From indigenous ingredients to of-the-place healing traditions, Four Seasons Hotels and Resorts offers wellness experiences that are on another level.

-Whether it’s a massage incorporating tequila in Mexico or a volcanic mud mask in Costa Rica, Four Seasons Hotels and Resorts across the globe have perfected unique spa treatments inspired by the destinations they call home.
-Here are six relaxing experiences worth traveling for, selected by our in-the-know Spa Directors.
+Whether it’s a singing bowl ceremony in Hoi An, Vietnam, or a mosaic-lined hammam in Cairo, Egypt, Four Seasons hotels and resorts across the globe have perfected on-trend spa treatments inspired by the destinations they call home.
+Here are six restorative experiences worth the trip.

 BAOBAB BLISS IN TANZANIA